 As benchmark rates are fundamental to so many financial contracts, they need to be robust, reliable and fit for purpose.
 Each of these interest rate benchmarks subject to reform were based on the rates at which banks lend to each other in the interbank market.

-Financial regulatory authorities have expressed their concern that because interbank lending transactions have significantly decreased in recent years, the benchmark rates may no longer be representative or reliable.
+Financial regulatory authorities have expressed their concern that because interbank lending transactions have significantly decreased, the benchmark rates may no longer be representative or reliable.
 This concern has resulted in recommendations made by the Financial Stability Board towards the global financial industry to reform the major interest rate benchmarks and to develop a set of alternative rates that are more representative of the current financial environment.